 This can mean you end up paying even more money over the life of the loan.
 To see how much deferring your student loans could cost, you can use an online calculator to get an estimate of how much interest will accrue while the loan is in deferment.

 The Pros and Cons to Student Loan Refinancing

 If you have private loans that aren’t eligible for federal student loan deferment, refinancing your student loans is another option to consider.
 You may also want to think about refinancing when you’re done with your graduate degree to pay off your loans at a potentially lower interest rate.

 When you refinance, your existing student loans are paid off with a new loan from a private lender.
 If you are refinancing private loans before going back to graduate school, you may be after a lower monthly payment, which you could potentially qualify for when refinancing your loans and extending the loan term.
 (You may pay more interest over the life of the loan if you refinance with an extended term.)

-Alternately, if you’re looking to refinance after graduate school, you could potentially qualify for a lower interest rate, which could reduce the amount of money you spend over the life of the loan.
+Alternatively, if you’re looking to refinance after graduate school, you could potentially qualify for a lower interest rate, which could reduce the amount of money you spend over the life of the loan.
 The lender will use your credit score and earning potential to determine what interest rate you’ll qualify for.
 And thanks to your new graduate degree, you could have significantly increased your earnings.

 If you hold only federal student loans, however, you could look into a Direct Consolidation Loan , which allows you to consolidate federal loans into one loan with a single monthly payment.
 The new interest rate will be the weighted average of your current interest rates (rounded to the nearest one-eighth of 1%), so unlike refinancing, when you consolidate your student loans, you won’t necessarily qualify for a lower interest rate.